BSMP-Coders/intermediate-storytelling-with-ai/lesson-2.1/README.md

 - [**Create an Executive Summary**](activity-create-an-executive-summary.md): Write a brief executive summary of your about your Hackathon project, using AI-generated images to enhance the narrative.
 Share your summary with the class and discuss.

-- **Create a Logo**: Design a logo for your Hackathon project using AI image generation tools, ensuring it aligns with your project's theme and goals.
+- **Create a Logo**: Use Bing Image Creator or Microsoft DesignerDesign a logo for your Hackathon project using AI image generation tools, ensuring it aligns with your project's theme and goals.

 ## 📑Key Terms